LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Experiments, Results, and Discussion

+Tables~\ref{tab:interpolation-blendednet} and~\ref{tab:extrapolation-blendednet} show that LAMP transfers to BlendedNet aircraft (Appendix \ref{app:extended-results}): with 100 samples, it halves CD relative to DNI ($0.0172$ vs.\ $0.0346$), improves IoU to $95.35\%$, achieves the lowest parameter MAE, and remains accurate under extrapolation ($R^2=0.868$ for single-parameter and $0.782$ for four-parameter extrapolation).
+Table~\ref{tab:industry_cars} shows the same trend on industry-level cars with only 50 samples per class: LAMP achieves $R^2>0.93$ across sports cars, SUVs, and convertibles, cuts MAE by roughly $4$--$8\times$ over AE-LPA, and matches or improves DNI and AE-LPA in MMD while reducing MMD by over $10\times$ relative to conditioned 3DShape2VecSet (3DS2VS) \cite{zhang20233dshape2vecset} on sports cars and convertibles.
+Together, these aircraft and car results show that LAMP is not tied to one dataset, topology family, or vehicle style; the same aligned SDF weight-space mixing preserves both parameter control and geometric fidelity across low-data engineering design settings.

-To validate the results, we use the mesh-based surrogate (Appendix ~\ref{app:constraint-validation}) to predict both physical parameters and drag coefficients from the generated meshes.
+\textbf{Performance-Driven Optimization.} Beyond geometric parameters, we also test whether LAMP can enable \emph{performance-based control}, where the goal is to optimize aerodynamic properties while constraining selected physical parameters.
+Specifically, we sample 100 random test examples from DrivAerNet++ outside the training set.
+For each example, we decay the drag coefficient ($C_d$) by $10\%$ and select a random subset of physical parameters to be constrained to their original values, while treating the decayed $C_d$ as an additional desired parameter.
+We then solve for mixing coefficients $\alpha$ that jointly satisfy these constraints.
+To validate the results, we use the mesh-based surrogate (App. ~\ref{app:constraint-validation}) to predict both physical parameters and drag coefficients from the generated meshes.
 The surrogate predictions are compared to ground-truth values, with predicted vs.\ target plots provided in the Appendix.
 We evaluate two objectives: (i) \emph{parameter fidelity}, i.e.\ how closely the generated meshes respect the selected physical parameter constraints, and (ii) \emph{drag fidelity}, i.e.\ how accurately the achieved reduction matches the $10\%$ target.
 Here, \emph{decay MAE} denotes the mean absolute error between the desired $10\%$ decay and the observed (predicted) decay, averaged across all samples.

-\paragraph{Results.} Figure~\ref{fig:dragopt_fig} and Table~\ref{tab:dragopt} summarize the outcomes.
+\textbf{Results.} Figure~\ref{fig:dragopt_fig} and Table~\ref{tab:dragopt} summarize the outcomes.
 The scatter plot confirms that LAMP aligns strongly with the target drag decay ($R^2=0.792$), while DNI diverges completely ($R^2<0$) and AE-LPA shows weaker correlation.
 Error heatmaps highlight the geometric changes driving drag reduction: LAMP produces a visibly flatter windscreen angle, reducing flow separation and lowering drag, whereas DNI and AE-LPA introduce noisy or less interpretable deformations.

 Quantitatively, DNI fails to satisfy both aerodynamic and parametric constraints, with large parameter drift (MAE $=0.810$) and unstable drag predictions ($R^2=-8.917$).
 AE-LPA maintains moderate parameter fidelity ($R^2=0.797$) but overshoots the decay target (decay MAE $=5.2\%$).
 In contrast, LAMP achieves the best trade-off: parameter fidelity improves to MAE $=0.087$ with $R^2=0.938$, and drag reduction error is reduced to just $2.7\%$, while maintaining the strongest correlation for drag.
 Together, these results show that LAMP not only respects parameter constraints but also identifies physically meaningful pathways for aerodynamic optimization.